 dark chocolate fudge frosting (makes 9.5 ounces or 270 grams)

-- Using your hand-held mixer or stand mixer fitted with a paddle attachment, mix together the unsalted butter, sifted powdered sugar, dark cocoa powder, salt, light corn syrup, vanilla extract, and melted chocolate over low speed until full blended and smooth.
-Use a spatula to scrape down the sides of the bowl as needed.
+- Using your hand mixer or stand mixer fitted with a paddle attachment, mix together the unsalted butter, sifted powdered sugar, dark cocoa powder, salt, light corn syrup, vanilla extract, and melted chocolate over low speed until full blended and smooth.
+Use a spatula to scrape down the sides of the bowl as needed.⅛ teaspoon Salt, ⅓ cup Unsalted Butter, ⅔ cup Powdered Sugar, ¼ cup Dark Cocoa Powder, ⅛ teaspoon Salt, ¼ cup Light Corn Syrup, ½ teaspoon Vanilla Extract, 2 oz Dark Chocolate 70%

 assembling the dark chocolate macarons

-- Fit a small- to medium-size piping bag with a coupler and small piping tip (like this Wilton 32 tip), then fill the bag with 3/4 of the frosting.
+- Fit a small- to medium-size piping bag with a coupler and small decorating tip (like the Wilton 32), then fill the bag with ¾ of the frosting.

 - Pipe the chocolate fudge filling onto a macaron shell, then gently press another macaron shell on top.
 Repeat until you have used all the macaron shells.
 Store any leftover frosting in the refrigerator for up to 1 week.